Builder evidence

 Advanced state-transition proof note

-For state-transition proof models, the useful pattern is selected-parent root plus current root plus leaf write witnesses.
+For state-transition proof models, the pattern is selected-parent root plus current root plus leaf write witnesses.
 That keeps validation local to the transition instead of forcing clients to maintain the whole incremental SMT.

-Start here for verification.
+Start here for verification

 Status page